FaWald/GTA5PrivateOpenLobby/README.md

 # GTA5PrivateOpenLobby
-A simple Batch script that will create you an private open lobby in GTA 5
+A simple Batch script that will create you a private open lobby in GTA 5